jasonpaulso/VectorCode/docs/neovim.md

   - `project_root`: a string of the path that overrides the detected project root.
   Default: `nil`.
-This is mostly intended to use with the [user command](#vectorcode-register), and you probably should not use this directly in your config. **If you're using the LSP backend, this will be automatically detected based on `.vectorcode` or `.git`.
-If this fails, LSP backend will not make the request**;
+This is mostly intended to use with the [user command](#vectorcode-register), and you probably should not use this directly in your config. **If you're using the LSP backend and did not specify this value, it will be automatically detected based on `.vectorcode` or `.git`.
+If this fails, LSP backend will not work**;
   - `exclude_this`: whether to exclude the file you're editing.
 Default: `true`;
   - `n_query`: number of retrieved documents.
 Default: `1`;
   - `debounce`: debounce time in milliseconds.
 Default: `10`;